kamicode25dev-hub/learning-journey/README.md

 ---

-### 💡 "Desenvolvendo soluções inteligentes hoje para construir a tecnologia de amanhã."
+### 💡 "Developing intelligent solutions today to shape the technology of tomorrow."